MileHacker Logo

 • Heat Waves: Stay hydrated, seek shade, use sunscreen.

-• Winter Storms: Keep an eye on the forecast, plan for travel disruptions.
+• Winter Storms: Keep an eye on the forecast, plan for trip interruptions.

 Seasonal Travel Advice

-Consider visiting during the shoulder seasons for a balance of pleasant weather, fewer crowds, and better prices.
+Consider visiting in the off-peak seasons for a balance of pleasant weather, fewer crowds, and better prices.
 Always check local forecasts.

 Entry to Canada

-Prepare your entry documents to ensure a smooth arrival in Canada.
+Prepare your entrance documents to ensure a smooth arrival in Canada.
 Requirements vary based on your nationality.

-Temporary Resident Visa (TRV): Citizens of visa-required countries have a need to apply for a TRV through a Canadian visa office in their home country or country of residence.
-The application typically involves submitting forms, supporting documents, and biometric information.
+Temporary Resident Visa (TRV): Citizens of a travel visa-required countries have a need to apply for a TRV through a Canadian visa office in their home country or country of residence.
+The application typically involves submitting forms, additional documents, and biometric information.
 The process spans several weeks or months, so apply well in advance.

 Travel Documents